Arghya-Dutta1/Markdown-Blog/README.md

 # 📖 Markdown Blog

-A simple Flask-based blog where users can create and view blog posts written in **Markdown**.
+A simple Flask-based blog where users can create, edit, search, view and delete blog posts written in **Markdown**.

 ## 🚀 Features